There are only three ways to be wrong about our impact: neglect, error and malice.

 Either way, the con just requires us to know that there is no link between the things we do and the results we see.
 At that point we can either say nothing, and hope that nobody else notices, or (worse!) we can straight out lie and pretend that the opposite is true.

 The good news is those are the only three ways we can be wrong, and there are relatively easy things we can do to avoid all of them.

 It’s best to always assume that what we’re doing isn’t working and then challenge ourselves to prove otherwise.

 Secondly, try to switch from thinking in absolutes to thinking about how confident we are in your assumptions.
 Rather than saying “I know… " say “I’m x% sure that…” and base the x on the actual measurement we’ve done.

 This forces us to think about what corners we might be cutting in our testing and what impact that might be having on the results.
 Listen to what others are saying, as that helps us to identify any bias we may have.
 And, it helps to create feedback loops in advance - especially when the results don’t go the way we’d hoped.
 Always debrief and try to understand why so that our results improve over time.

 Lastly, be honest about the results.
 This is either very easy or very hard, depending on our character.
 It helps to setup external checks in advance, so that others who don’t have such a vested interest in the specific outcome can be the final judge.
-And, work hard to not take it personally if and when the testing shows that the actions we took didn’t have the result we were hoping for - the more important question should be what did you learn and how can you apply that to future actions to make them better?
+And, work hard to not take it personally if and when the testing shows that the actions we took didn’t generate the result we were hoping for.
+The more important question should be what did we learn and how can we apply those lessons to what we do next?